2015 Studénka train crash: Incident

 On 22 July 2015, a truck driver of Polish nationality was driving from Poland to Hungary with a load of aluminium plates.
-The driver chose a time-consuming route on local roads in order to save money on highway tolls.
+The driver chose a time-consuming route on local roads to save money on highway tolls.
 The driver drove through a rail crossing near the Studénka train station, despite the crossing being already protected by warning signals and gates.
 As the gates went down, the driver stopped the truck on the tracks.
-Instead of ramming through the gate, which is constructed so as to allow even a motorbike to penetrate the barrier and automatically sends a stop signal to all approaching trains if breached, the driver moved the truck only a few metres forward in order to avoid a direct impact to its cab, with its trailer carrying aluminium sheets remaining on the track.
+Instead of ramming through the gate, which is constructed to allow even a motorbike to penetrate the barrier and automatically sends a stop signal to all approaching trains if breached, the driver moved the truck only a few metres forward to avoid a direct impact to its cab, with its trailer carrying aluminium sheets remaining on the track.
 After a few seconds, train SC 512 Pendolino emerged from the curve leading to the crossing at 160 km/h.